-English Couple Announces They’re Raising Their Baby To Be ‘Gender-Neutral’, Will Let Child Pick Their Own
+English Couple Announces They’re Raising Their Baby To Be ‘Gender-Neutral,’ Will Let Child Pick Their Own

 Anoush’s grandmother, Camille, found out the baby’s biological gender when changing a diaper.
 Other than that, only the baby’s parents know the secret (unless Camille has spilled the tea).

-Rosa Freedman, Professor of law conflict and global development at the University of Reading, says that this type of child-rearing could create problems for the British government down the road, should it catch on with other parents.
+Rosa Freedman, professor of law conflict and global development at the University of Reading, says that this type of child-rearing could create problems for the British government down the road should it catch on with other parents.
 For example, the National Health Service wouldn’t be able to plan out pediatric services because they wouldn’t know how many boys there are and how many girls there are.

-Freedman says that, if the parents are that committed to gender equality, should channel their efforts elsewhere.
+Freedman says that if the parents are that committed to gender equality, they should channel their efforts elsewhere.

 “Parents concerned about gendered social construct would do better to fight patriarchy, homophobia and transphobia rather and try to virtue signal to their friends and communities so they can get praise,” she said.

-As previously reported by The Inquisitr, here in the U.S. acceptance of LGBTQ individuals is actually declining among the Millenials and Generation Z.
+As previously reported by The Inquisitr, here in the U.S. acceptance of LGBTQ individuals is actually on the decline among Millennials and Generation Z.